 - Most EVs only need occasional electric bike servicing and basic upkeep.

-- Understanding your vehicle’s EV essentials can go a long way in maximizing its lifespan.
+- Understanding your vehicle’s EV essentials can go a long way in maximising its lifespan.

-which build durable, user-friendly electric scooters, are helping make that transition even smoother.
-If you’re considering the switch, maintenance shouldn’t be a concern — it might actually be your biggest relief.
+And brands like Komaki, which build durable, user-friendly electric scooters, are helping make that transition even smoother.
+If you’re considering the switch, EV maintenance shouldn’t be a concern; it might actually be your biggest relief.